voraczech/voraczech.com/content/prepper.md

 ---
-title: "Prepper but Normal: How to Be Prepared and Not Be Weird"
+title: 'Prepper but Normal: How to Be Prepared and Not Be Weird'
 created_at: 2024-08-23
 updated_at: 2025-04-30
 image: